siegeon/magic.lambda.crypto/README.md

 Notice how the encryption above is using the *public key*, and the decryption is using the *private key*.
-The encrypt slot will internally base64 encode the encrypted data for simplicity reasons, allowing you to immediately inspect it as text, since encryption will result in a byte array, which is inconvenient to handle and easily pass around to others.
+The encrypt slot will internally base64 encode the encrypted data for simplicity reasons, allowing you to immediately inspect it as text, since encryption will result in a byte array, which is often inconvenient to handle.
-Hence, the above decrypt slot assumes that it's given the encrypted data as base64 encoded text, and will fail if not.
+You can override this by passing in a **[raw]** argument, and set its value to true, at which point a `byte[]` will be returned.

 Also notice how the encrypted message is larger than its original string.
 This is because of something called _"padding"_ in encryption, only being relevant for messages that are smaller in size than your original text.
 Padding implies that no encrypted text resulting of en encryption operation can be significantly smaller in size than the size of the (public) key used to encrypt the message.
 This is only relevant for small pieces of data, and have few implications for larger pieces of text being encrypted.
+However, if you want to transmit *very large* messages, you might want to *combine* asymmetric cryptography with symmetric cryptography, which we will illustrate later.

 Notice, if you want the message back as raw bytes, you can supply a **[raw]** argument, and set its value to boolean true as you invoke **[crypto.rsa.encrypt]**, at which point the returned encrypted message will be returned as a raw `byte[]`.
 This might be useful, if you for instance need to persist the message to disc, as a binary file, etc.
 You can also supply **[raw]** as you invoke **[crypto.rsa.decrypt]** if you know the content in the message is not a string, but rather an array of `byte[]`.
+Base64 encoding a byte array normally makes it larger in size, and also require CPU resources in both ends of the communication, making it sometimes important to have the raw byte array, instead of its base64 encoded version.

 ## Cryptography concerns